best-digital-nomad-insurance-sri-lanka

 Genki vs. SafetyWing: Which one should you choose?

-Both Genki and SafetyWing are solid options for digital nomads in Sri Lanka, but they serve slightly different needs.
+Both Genki and SafetyWing are popular amongst digital nomads in Sri Lanka, but they cater to slightly different travel styles and coverage preferences.

-• Choose SafetyWing if you prefer flexible, renewable coverage with both medical and travel benefits.
-It works well for long-term nomads who move between countries, return home frequently, or want extras like trip interruption, lost luggage, and adventure sports add-ons.
+SafetyWing provides flexible, renewable coverage that combines medical and travel benefits.
+It’s widely used by nomads who move between countries or want extras like trip interruption, lost luggage, and optional adventure sports coverage.

 Explore more digital nomad insurance options